Vecchia approximations of Gaussian-process predictions: Exact Gaussian-process prediction

+Point predictions at individual locations are functions of the marginal distributions $y_i | \bz_o$ only, but quantifying the uncertainty of linear combinations (e.g., spatial averages) and generating posterior simulations require the joint posterior distribution of $\by$ given $\bz_o$.
 While GP prediction is mathematically straightforward, it can be computationally expensive.
 The time complexity for obtaining the entire matrix $\bfSigma$ in \eqref{eq:predcov} is $\order(n_O^3 + n n_O^2 + n^2 n_O)$, and even just obtaining its diagonal elements (i.e., the prediction variances) requires $\order(n_O^3 + n n_O^2)$ time.
 Thus, GP prediction is computationally infeasible for large $n_O$ or $n$, and approximations or simplifying assumptions are necessary.